Fwxzxh/MyResume/cv.typ

   Date:"Ago.
 2022 - Present",
   Keywords:"HMI Developer & Internal Tools Architect",
   Experiences: (
+    "Key role in the development of v363, v710, v769 & p758 ford programs HMI.",
-    "Day to day work in C#, C/C++, Cmake, Python, Bash & Powershell.", "Proficiency Game engines like Unity and Godot.", "Proficiency in Unix & Windows OS, IPC, CAN, Networking, and reverse engineering.", "Played a relevant role in HMI Automotive Software development and Company demos.", "Played a pivotal role in code reviews and conducted static analysis to uphold quality standards.", "Proactively reviewed and analyzed requirements to deliver solid solutions.", "Upgraded existing frameworks and create new tools to enhance efficiency and alleviate workflow pain points.", )
+    "Led code reviews and static analysis to uphold quality standards.", "Proactively reviewed and analyzed requirements to deliver solid solutions.", "Participated in CES concepts, representing the company's solutions.", "Led the upgrade of existing legacy frameworks to enhance efficiency and alleviate workflow pain points.", "Led the creation of new tools and frameworks to enhance developer productivity.", "Skills in Unix, IPC, CAN, Networking, reverse engineering data analysis and data engineering for internal projects.", )
 )

 #WorkItem(
   Company: "Freelance Developer",
-  Title: "",
+  Title: "Team Lead",
   Date: "Ene.
 2021 - Feb 2023",
-  Keywords: "Team Lead",
+  // Keywords: "Team Lead",
   Experiences: (
-    "Lead of a team of 4 developers.",
-    "Development of applications and platforms for small & medium size businesses.", "Focus on fullfil customer needs & delivering a reliable solution.", "Software solutions helped customers to improve current workflows and grow revenue.", "C#, F#, WPF, SQL Databases, Python, HTML, JS, Go, Rust.", "Scrum Methodology.",
+    "Coordinated a team of 4 developers to create software solutions for small and medium-sized businesses.", "Developed custom applications that helped clients to improve internal processes and increase revenue.", "Implemented Agile workflows in the team.",
+    "Focus on fulfill customer needs & delivering a reliable solution.", "Designed a management platform for a retail store that increased sales by 15%", )
 )
-)

 #WorkItem(
   Company: "CIDESI",
-  Title: "",
+  Title: "Intern",
   Date: "Ago.
 2021 - March 2022",
   Keywords: "Social Service",
   Experiences: (
-    "Computer vision algorithms implementation and theory in Python and Matlab", "Search & Cleaning of free flowers images for the validation of a flower-counting algorithm", "Creation of a open Dataset of flower images.", "Cleaning, segmentation & counting of flowers via Computer vision algorithms and frameworks.", )
+    "Computer vision algorithms implementation and theory in Python and Matlab", "Search & Cleaning of free flowers images for the validation of a flower-counting algorithm", "Creation of a open Dataset of flower images.", "Said Dataset allowed researchers to improve the accuracy of the flower-counting algorithm by 20%", "Cleaning, segmentation & counting of flowers via Computer vision algorithms and frameworks.", )
 )